fredred375/pdogs6a-ctf/README.md

 In this entry task, we would like you to gain a fundamental understanding of working in a Linux environment by completing the following tasks.

+*This CTF is heavily inspired by the 2022 Homework 0 of the course Network Administration and System Administration at National Taiwan University*

 ## Setup and Rules